Last Updated on 04/03/2022

 Materials and Construction

-The thing that drew me to review the Meindl Toronto Boots was the single piece of leather that is used to cover the entire front half of the boot.
-Without a rubber rand coming up from the sole to cover the lower part of the boot upper, stitching can sometimes be vulnerable to jagged rocks on extreme trails.
+The thing that drew me to review the Meindl Toronto Boots was the single piece of leather used to cover the entire front half of the boot.
+Without a rubber rand coming up from the sole to protect the lower part of the boot upper, stitching can sometimes be vulnerable to jagged rocks on extreme trails.
 By eliminating stitching from the front and sides of the boot, you reduce the risk of damage.

 - High-quality materials and construction